filecoin-project/phase2-attestations/README.md

 ## Trusted-Setup Phase 1 v.s.
 Phase 2

 In Phase 1, we were effectively running one ceremony to generate a set of secure parameters.
-After the completion of the ceremony, we ran a transition phase [TODO - @jake for detail].
-With the transition phase complete, we begin Phase 2 to generate secure parameters for each of the circuits we plan to use for Filecoin's mainnet.
+After the completion of the ceremony, we ran a transition phase to prepare for Phase 2 (the circuit specific portion) of our trusted setup.
 Since we have 6 circuits we'll be using, we'll be running 6 ceremonies in parallel.
 For each of these ceremonies, the procedure will be roughly the same as in Phase 1.

 ## Mapping of Filecoin Releases to Attestation Files